scality/Zenko/docs/docsource/operation/Introduction/supported_clouds+services.rst

 *  Wasabi Hot Cloud Storage
 *  Ceph RADOS Gateway

-In addition to its compatibility with S3 cloud frontends, Zenko can ingest data and metadata from servers using the following protocols:
+In addition to its compatibility with S3- and Azure Blob-compatible cloud frontends, Zenko can ingest data and metadata from servers using the following
+protocols:

 * Scality RING with sproxyd